Webster's Unabridged Dictionary - Letter E - Page 2

 Earsh (n.)
 See Arrish.

 Ear-shell (n.)
-A flattened marine univalve shell of the genus Haliotis; -- called also sea-ear.
+(Zool.)
+Any of various large edible marine gastropod mollusks of the genus Haliotis, having a flattened ear-shaped shell with a pearly interior; -- called also sea-ear.
 See Abalone.

 Ear-splitting (a.)
 Deafening; disagreeably loud or shrill; as, ear-splitting strains.